justynapt/geneticimprovementofsoftware.github.io/wcci2020ss.md

 In the past ten years there has been a dramatic increase in work on Search-Based Software Engineering (SBSE), an approach to software engineering in which search-based optimisation algorithms are used to address problems.
 The approach is attractive because it offers a suite of adaptive automated and semi-automated solutions in situations typified by large complex problem spaces with multiple competing and conflicting objectives.

 An increasingly popular area similar to SBSE, called  [Genetic Improvement of Software](./faq.html), arised in the last few years.
 With this special session, we are providing an opportunity to showcase recent breakthroughs in this field.

+## Papers

+<strong><a href="paper_pdfs/E-24061.pdf">Genetic Improvement of Genetic Programming</a></strong>
+by <a href="http://www0.cs.ucl.ac.uk/staff/W.Langdon/">William B Langdon</a>

+GISMOE BNF grammar based GI is applied to optimise run time of the tree interpreter in the fastest single computer floating point genetic programming system, GPavx.
+Up to two fold speed up is obtained.
+Performance varies with tree size.
+The GI version of Singleton’s C++ GPquick is demonstrated on random trees of up to 79 million opcodes on Intel AVX512 SIMD parallel compute servers.

+<strong><a href="paper_pdfs/E-24527.pdf">Empirical Analysis of 1-edit Degree Patches in Syntax-Based Automatic Program Repair</a></strong>
+by <a href="https://www.cs.york.ac.uk/people/pd">Piotr Dziurzanski</a>, Simos Gerasimou, Dimitris Kolovos and Nicholas Matragkas

+In this paper, software patches modifying a single line (aka 1-edit degree patches) of buggy Java open-source projects have been generated automatically using computational search and experimentally evaluated.
+We carried out the presumably largest to date experiment related to 1-edit degree patches, consisting of almost 27,000 computational jobs upper bounded with 107,000 computational hours.
+Our experiments show the benefits and drawbacks of such kind of patches.
+In particular, the search space size has been shown to be reduced by several orders of magnitude.
+The volume of tests that can be filtered out without any negative impact while generating 1-edit degree patches has been increased by about 97%.
+Finally, the effectiveness of finding 1-edit plausible patches is compared with multi-line plausible patches found with state-of-the-art syntax-based Automatic Program Repair tools.
+It is shown that despite patching fewer bugs in total, 1-edit degree patches have potential to patch some extra bugs.

+<strong><a href="paper_pdfs/E-24667.pdf">Injecting Shortcuts for Faster Running Java Code</a></strong>
+by <a href="http://www.cs.stir.ac.uk/~sbr/">Alexander E.I.
+Brownlee</a>, Justyna Petke and Anna F. Rasburn

+Genetic Improvement of software applies search methods to existing software to improve the target program in some way.
+Impressive results have been achieved, including substantial speedups, using simple operations that replace, swap and delete lines or statements within the code.
+Often this is achieved by specialising code, removing parts that are unnecessary for particular use-cases.
+Previous work has shown that there is a great deal of potential in targeting more specialised operations that modify the code to achieve the same functionality in a different way.

+We propose six new edit types for Genetic Improvement of Java software, based on the insertion of break, continue and return statements.
+The idea is to add shortcuts that allow parts of the program to be skipped in order to speed it up.
+10 000 randomly-generated instances of each edit were applied to three open-source applications taken from GitHub.
+The key findings are: (1) compilation rates for inserted statements without surrounding “if” statements are 1.3–18.3%; (2) edits where the inserted statement is embedded within an “if” have compilation rates of 3.2–55.8%; (3) of those that compiled, all 6 edits have a high rate of passing tests (Neutral Variant Rate), >60% in all but one case, and so have the potential to be performance improving edits.
+Finally, a preliminary experiment based on local search shows how these edits might be used in practice.

 ## Call For Papers